pypsa-meets-earth/pypsa-earth/README.md

-# PyPSA-Africa (currenlty under prototype development)
+# PyPSA meets Africa (currenlty under prototype development)

 The python package requirements are curated in the `envs/environment.yml`_ file.